An effective employee recognition program is key to employee retention and better bottom-line business results.

 25. Learning Circles

-Facilitate talent sharing and employee-led learning circles where individuals can share their expertise, provide employee cross-training sessions, or lead discussions on industry trends.
+Facilitate employee-led learning circles where individuals can share their expertise, provide employee cross-training sessions, or lead discussions on industry trends.
 Recognize those who contribute to these knowledge-sharing initiatives.

 26. Volunteer Time Off

 93% of employees who volunteer through a program facilitated by their company are satisfied with their employer.
 Highlight employees who go above and beyond to give back to their communities through volunteering.
-Recognize their efforts and provide opportunities for team volunteer activities to foster a sense of social responsibility.
+Recognize their efforts and provide charitable team-building activity opportunities to foster a sense of social responsibility.

 27. Nomination-Based Awards